Skip to main content

 How Does Debt Consolidation Work, Step by Step?

-The process varies by option, but the general path for a personal debt consolidation loan — the most common route — follows these seven steps.
-It typically takes 2–4 weeks from application to having all debts paid off.
+The process varies by option, but the general path for a personal consolidation loan — one of the most common routes — follows these steps.
+Approval and rate depend on your credit and income, and the right approach depends on your specific situation.

 1. 1